This subject offers an introduction to Discrete Mathematics

 Grades for this course will be based on your scores in the following categories.

 Each section will be graded out of 5 points.
 A weighted average of 4.5 or better will get an A; 3.5 - 4.5 will get a B; 2.5 - 3.5 will get a C; and any score below 2.5 will be discussed.
 We may lower these cutoffs, but we will not raise them.

 Midterms and Final Exam

 The material will be divided into 5 sections.
-There will be midterms on the first 4 sections during the semester, and a final exam that will cover all 5 sections.
-Dates for the midterms can be found in the class schedule and will take place from 7:30－9PM in a location TBA.
+There will be ninety minute midterms on the first 4 sections during the semester, and a three hour final exam that will cover all 5 sections.
+Midterms take place from 7:30－9PM.
+Dates and locations for exams can be found in the class schedule and the class gcal

 Your score for the first four sections will be the maximum of your grade on the midterm and the corresponding material on the final.
 Your score for the fifth section will be your score for that portion of the final.
 This means you are required to attend the final to receive a score for the fifth section (but you are welcome to skip the remaining 4 sections).
 This also means you can skip the midterms and take just the final, but we do not necessarily recommend this.
 The sections are weighted 12% each.
 Note that each numerical quiz score will be translated into an integer from 1-5 with the following meanings:

 These will not be based on class averages but rather decided on an exam-by-exam basis.
 You may want to read Professor Winston's article on grades for more information.

 Exam questions will typically be variations of prior problems from class and psets.
 The best way to prepare is to review the published solutions of these problems.
 Each exam focuses on material not covered by prior exams; midterms will not cover material introduced the day before the exam.
 A single double-sided crib sheet is allowed for each midterm.
 Two double-sided crib sheets are allowed for the final exam.